About the course

 Your school based experience will be underpinned by a professional development programme.
 You will grow your understanding of the teaching profession and the key issues which shape educational provision for young people.
 The programme provides you with constant opportunities to reflect on your professional practice and to acquire a depth of professional understanding of teaching, learning and assessment.

-Throughout the programme, you will be supported by your mentor who will be an Biology specialist who understands your needs and with whom you can work in partnership to ensure you have a fantastic and fulfilling year.
+Throughout the programme, you will be supported by your mentor who will be an RE specialist who understands your needs and with whom you can work in partnership to ensure you have a fantastic and fulfilling year.

 What are we looking for?